-This hot water heater works with natural gas systems and has a maximum BTU output of 199,000.
-Rinnai guarantees that this water heater can handle multiple applications and that it will meet emissions standards in your area.
+This model works with natural gas systems and has a maximum BTU output of 199,000.
+Rinnai guarantees that this can handle multiple applications and that it will meet emissions standards in your area.

 5 Best Rinnai Tankless Water Heater Reviews